baiyuanneko/my-bot/README.md

 #### Rule set

-The Rule set is a seris of rules that defines how to trigger the bot and how the bot replies.
+The Rule set is a series of rules that defines how to trigger the bot and how the bot replies.
 You can configurate the rule set by editing ```rule_sets.json```.

 > The value of ```when_triggered_execute_script``` doesn't need to add ```.js``` prefix, but you need to put the js file with prefix in the ```scripts``` folder.